Poster Girl for Scoliosis: Ricarda’s Bracing Journey

 “You trust your heart, and the knowledge that you prepare yourself with, and whichever one is making you feel right is the one you go with.
 Obviously, I trusted Debs and Sally.
 They said that primarily the brace would help while Ricarda was growing, and there was no way that I could dismiss that.
 Straight away, then and there I paid the money and got the brace for Ricarda.”
-The Gensingen brace, unlike the Boston brace has pockets of space built within it, leaving room for the curved spine to move and for the patient to breathe into.
+The Gensingen Brace by Dr Weiss®, unlike the Boston brace has pockets of space built within it, leaving room for the curved spine to move and for the patient to breathe into.
 Results can be noticed as early as 2 - 4 weeks.

 Asked how Ricarda found her experience with LOC, he replies “she likes it there, she loves the people like Debs and Sally and felt really comfortable, everything was really relaxed and nice.
 She worked really hard during training with Debs who kept saying that Ricarda was such a work horse!
 That encouraged Ricarda to show the other children ‘look, you need to wear your brace because that’s the only way it’s going to help you.’
 She took on that mature role, and she only turned thirteen in April.”